GeoEngineers/react-express-eb-starter/README.md

 Once this step has completed, the app should be running in the cloud.
 To visit the app, use the command `eb open`.

-When deploying the database, you may encounter the error "error: no pg_hba.conf entry for host "10.27.0.82", user "postgres", database "ebdb", no encryption".
-This is due to knex requiring "rejectUnauthorized:false" in it's options.
-See the following link for implementation details: https://github.com/knex/knex/issues/4360

 ### Add custom URL

 While the endpoint provided by `eb open` works, most users want to create a custom URL for their apps.
 This can be done in a few simple steps.